machiachi/AFANet/README.md

 This is our official pytorch implementation of AFANet.

 ## :fire: News

+If you like this project, please ⭐ Star it on GitHub!

 [October 28, 2024]： We uploaded the trained model for testing.

 [October 21, 2024]： We have released all the code used for training AFANet.